supervisely/developer-portal/app-development/neural-network-integration/model-automation-train-and-predict-pipeline.md

 ## Introduction

-Welcome to the Model Automation tutorial!
+Welcome to the YOLOv8 Model Automation Training and Prediction tutorial!

 In this guide, you'll learn how to automatically train a YOLOv8 model via Supervisely app and use it to make predictions on local images directly from your Python code.